InfiniteEndeavours/Milestone-3-Event-Site/README.md

 - Flask
 - Faker (Fake data generation for testing)

+For Faker, I used [this file](event_finder/event/data/fake_data_generator.py) to generate the helper functions for the fake data.

+A function was then created in __init__.py called `fake_data` which combined all the helper functions into one function.

+This function was then imported into app.py and called in combination with db.drop_all() and db.create_all() to prep the database and generate clean fake data for testing.

 The database I have chosen to use is PostgresSQL, which is a relational database.
 I will use both SQL and SQLAlchemy to interact with the database.

 These sites were also used:

-- Am I Responsive
+- Am I Responsive - for the document title image.
-- Compressor.io
+- Compressor.io - for compressing images.
-- Converti.co
+- Converti.co - for converting images to webp.
+- Unsplash - for images.

 # Development and Deployment